Chapter 01: Blueprint Purpose

 Key Architecture Decisions

-• Event-Driven Modular Monolith (Central API) + Microkernel (POS Client)
+• Event-Driven Modular Monolith (Central API) + Microkernel (Nexus POS)

 • PostgreSQL with Row-Level Security for tenant isolation